QGEP/docs/en/_sources/user-guide/layerexplanations/addviewlayer.txt

 .. figure:: images/add_layer.png

-* To avoid this select the view layer and then scroll to the column "feature id" and pick "obj_id" as the relevant feature id, as QQGIS will not automatically recognize this.
+* To avoid this select the view layer and then scroll to the column "feature id" and pick "obj_id" as the relevant feature id, as QGIS will not automatically recognize this.

 .. figure:: images/select_vw_layer.jpg